-MUSC 4152 Keyboard Harmony II 0-1-1 Prerequisites: MUSC 2012 and MUSC 2052.
-Second course of a two semester sequence.
-Basic theory at the keyboard, score-reading, improvisation, figured bass realization.
-MUSC 4230 Church Service Playing 2-0-2 Training in service playing, emphasizing liturgies, hymn playing, improvisation, and adaptation of accompaniments to the organ.
+MUSC 3890 Instrumental Ensembles 0-2-1 Study and performance of repertoire for a variety of combinations of instruments.
+Open by permission of instructor.
+MUSC 3960 Opera Seminar 1-0-1 Study and analysis of scenes from opera and operetta.
+May be repeated for credit.
 MUSC 4451 History of Music to 1750 3-0-3 Prerequisites: MUSC 1100 and MUSC 2012 or permission of the instructor.
 History of music through the Baroque era.
 MUSC 4452 History of Music since 1750 3-0-3 Prerequisite: MUSC 1100 and MUSC 2012 or permission of the instructor.
 History of music from the Classical era to the present.
-MUSC 4480 Folk and Ethnic Music in the United States2-0-2 An introduction to the social, cultural, and stylistic features of selected folk and ethnic music in the United States, focusing on historical development and contemporary significance.
+MUSC 4480 Folk and Ethnic Music in the United States 2-0-2 An introduction to the social, cultural, and stylistic features of selected folk and ethnic music in the United States, focusing on historical development and contemporary significance.
 Open to students of all majors with Junior or above standing.
 MUSC 4511 Song Literature I 1-0-1 First course of a two-semester sequence.
 A survey of art song literature from the Renaissance through the German Lieder School spanning the 19th century and the first half of the 20th century.
 MUSC 4512 Song Literature II 1-0-1 Second course of a two-semester sequence.
 A survey course in art song literature from the 19th and 20th century French, Spanish, English, and American song schools.
 MUSC 4541 Piano Literature I 1-0-1 Survey course in piano literature.
 The keyboard instruments and literature of the Renaissance, Baroque, and Classical eras.
 MUSC 4542 Piano Literature II 1-0-1 Survey course in piano literature.
-The piano literature of the Romantic period and representative repertory of the last one hundred years.
-MUSC 4571 Organ Literature I 1-0-1 The study of organ literature and organ design from the origins of the instrument to the time of J.S.
-Bach.
-MUSC 4572 Organ Literature II 1-0-1 The study of organ literature and organ design from the time of J. S. Bach to the present.
-MUSC 4600 Special Topics in Music1-0-1 to 3-0-3 An elective music course for the study of special topics.
+The piano literature of the Romantic period and represen- tative repertory of the last one hundred years.
+MUSC 4600 Special Topics in Music 1-0-1 to 3-0-3 An elective music course for the study of special topics.
 May be repeated for credit if different topics are studied.
-MUSC 4710 Organ Pedagogy 1-0-1 Study of methods and materials or organ teaching with lab teaching experience.
-Required of all organ majors and organ principals.
 MUSC 4721 Piano Pedagogy I 1-0-1 Study of various contemporary teaching methods and materials, with practice teaching under faculty supervision.
 MUSC 4722 Piano Pedagogy II 1-0-1 Study of collections of elementary literature including J.S.
 Bach's notebooks, Schumann's Kinderszenen, and Bartok's Mikrokosmos; practice teaching.
 MUSC 4730 Drumset Techniques and Pedagogy 0-2-1 Drumset instruction in a classroom setting and a review and survey of instructional materials for drumset.
 Open to all university students with permission of the instructor.
 Ability to read music required.
+MUSC 4731 Percussion Pedagogy 0-2-1 Orientation to and experience with the fundamentals of percussion pedagogy.
+MUSC 4732 Brass Pedagogy 0-2-1 Orientation to and experience with the fundamentals of brass pedagogy.
+MUSC 4733 Woodwind Pedagogy 0-2-1 Orientation to and experience with the fundamentals of woodwind pedagogy.
+MUSC 4733 String Pedagogy 0-2-1 Orientation to and experience with the fundamentals of string pedagogy.